'This is traumatic, terrifying': What you need to know about strangulation

 “If they decide to go back, we are here for them,” Stafford said.

-Stafford said one fourth of women have experienced violence at the hands of a partner and 60% ofdomestic violence victimshave been strangled by a partner.
+Stafford said one in four women has experienced violence at the hands of a partner and 60% of domestic violence victims have been strangled by a partner.
 She said Hope and Healing, which includes the Battered Women’s Shelter and Rape Crisis Center, provided services to 117 people who were victims of strangulation in 2023.

 Ohio became the last state in the country to make strangulation a felony last January, a step that victim advocates and forensic nurses urged for many years.
 The law took effect in April.